 BONUS – How healthcare providers can use social media

-Now that you understand how important social media is and how it empowers healthcare providers daily, we thought a few tips on how to use it would come handy.
+Now that you understand how important social media is and how it empowers healthcare providers daily, we thought a few tips on using it would come in handy.

 - It’s essential for healthcare practices and providers to stay active on major social media platforms such as Facebook, LinkedIn, Twitter, and Instagram.
 Healthcare providers can post similar content or platform-specific content on each.
 It all depends on individual goals and how one wants to leverage their online presence.